/ astro-integrations / How to Integrate Fly.io with Astro: Complete Guide

 4. Use volumes for persistent data.
 If your Astro app writes files (like uploaded images), attach a Fly Volume since Machine filesystems are ephemeral.

 5. Set up CI/CD.
 Add flyctl deploy to your GitHub Actions workflow.
-Use FLY_API_TOKEN as a repository secret for authentication.
+This is the canonical workflow from Fly's Continuous Deployment with GitHub Actions guide.

 on: